Urban evolution of Addis Ababa: 1986 Italo-Ethiopian master plan

 In 1986, master plan was drafted with cooperation of 45 Ethiopian professionals and 75 Italian experts, where 237 sectorial reports documented as references.
 The objective of the plan was to develop balanced urban system and an integration with the surrounding areas to form metropolitan level area.
 The plan also intended to address issue related to water service in urban area.
-The plan envisioned to extend its boundary into east and southern parts; Akaki in 25km from Addis Ababa incorporated for the purpose of industrial and freight terminal services and Kaliti designated for commercial and other public service development.
+The plan envisioned to extend its boundary into east and southern parts; Akaki in 25 km from Addis Ababa incorporated for the purpose of industrial and freight terminal services and Kaliti designated for commercial and other public service development.
 It was ultimately delayed to eight years and approved in 1994; the postponement caused series bugs such as urban sprawl, fragmented public areas and the unplanned development affected the structure of the city.
 The plan also used for residential development from Gerji to Kotebe in the east, Lafto and Mekenissa in the south-west, and Keranio in the western part.
 In spreading new housing areas3 such as CMC and Meri, the plan also included accessing road.